 We encourage all the organisations and people we work with to take the Pledge.
 We are not an acrediting organisation, so we don't audit and check who is "living up to" the values.
 We see that as a shared responsibility with our community so, as members of the public, please have conversations and dialogue with others in the community about how we can all, respectfully and with dignity and kindess, become a more inclusive and safe place.Find out more about Winter Pride

 One of the most recent local research projects was relaease in May 2019 by Rainbow Tick: NEW ZEALAND WORKPLACE

 EQUALITY STUDY.
 THis data shows that, as a society, we still ah ve a long way to go towards become truly equal.
 Over time, it will beinteresting to see what shifts there are in perceptions of "rainbow' people wihtin their workplaces.
 In NZ's Rainbow Tick workplaces:

 In 2018 Vodafone and Out Now conducted an extensive piece of research looking at how rainbow workers felt in the workplace.

 Findings from the research included:

-There is also extensive research which some very alarming mental health issues faced by the rainbow community.
+There is also extensive research which highlights some very alarming mental health issues faced by the rainbow community.
 To read more about some of these recognised issues read: the 2017 "Suicide prevention and the rainbow population" draft strategy.
 This NZ Herald Article also makes for informative reading.

 On the business leadership front, PWC released some interesting Australian based research with key findings that showed that progress on inclusion in Australia is being made – 98% of the high potential LGBT+ employees in our survey would recommend their place of work to an LGBT+ friend, compared to 94% in the U.S. and Europe, and 88% in Asia.